Recipe For Papoutsakia – Greek Stuffed Eggplant

 Heat oven to 200 degrees C

-Cut the aubergines in half lengthways, (Don’t peel) and sprinkle generously with salt.
+Cut the eggplants in half length-ways, (Don’t peel) and sprinkle generously with salt.

-Leave for about 30 minutes, until they “sweat” this will remove any bitterness from the aubergines.
+Leave for about 30 minutes, until they “sweat”, this will remove any bitterness.

-Add the minced beef and cook for about 10 minutes, stirring occasionally, add tomato passata, salt, pepper and dried basil, leave to simmer for about 30 minutes, the sauce needs to be quite thick, so as to stay on the surface of the aubergines, and not slide off.
+Add the minced beef and cook for about 10 minutes, stirring occasionally, add the concentrated tomato juice, salt, pepper and dried basil, leave to simmer for about 30 to minutes, the sauce needs to be quite thick, so as to stay on the surface of the eggplants, and not slide off.

 Melt the butter, or margarine, in a pan, over a low heat, remove pan from heat and add flour, a little at a time, mixing, until the mixture falls away from the sides of the pan, and has formed a ball.